 - Appear in person to request a copy of the certificate.
 You must present valid government-issued identification.
 You also must sign a statement under the pains and penalty of perjury that you are an authorized person.

 - Authorized persons include a parent or legal guardian, a party entitled to receive a copy by court order, a member of a law enforcement agency, a representative of a government entity, a child, grandchild, sibling, spouse or domestic partner, attorney representing the estate, a person appointed by court or statute to act on behalf of the estate, and a funeral directive.

 - If you are not an authorized person, you will receive a death certificate with certain information redacted.
 The redacted copy will have a statement across the top that reads “Informational, Not a Valid Document to Establish Identity.”

 - Prepare to make a payment for the death certificate in the form of a cashier’s check, money order, cash, personal check, or credit or debit card.

+Implementing your loved one’s estate plan you will discover that certain important documents to have on hand are the death certificate.
 In the alternative, you can also request a copy of the death certificate by mail.
 Interested in learning more?
 Come visit us!
 Our office is conveniently located on La Palma Avenue in Anaheim.